noadrow/fasta_bed_switch/README.md

 and additional column for the IDs

 # NOTE:
-now you can use bedtools to get also a fasta file out:
+using the created bed file now you can also create a fasta file:

 ``` bash
 bedtools getfasta -fi hg38.fa -bed Control_pos.bed
 ```